ryan-xin/catalyst-it-task/README.md

 ## 2. To Do List

 - Customize select dropdown style;
-- For mobile layout, fix filter section at the top of the screen;
+- For mobile layout, fix filter section at the top of the screen after scroll;
-- Refactor to meet WCAG 2.1 Level AA guidelines for accessibility;
+- Refactor to meet all WCAG 2.1 Level AA guidelines for accessibility;